 |Overseas spend||5x||6,000 points|

-Under the new credit card offers, HSBC Platinum Credit Card members can earn up to 15,000 additional rewards points per month.
+Under the new benefits, HSBC Platinum Credit Card members can earn up to 15,000 additional rewards points per month.
 Previously, the additional rewards points were capped at 10,000 points for spend in Mid Valley and The Gardens, and 10,000 points for spend at other malls.
 There are no changes announced to the ordinary 1x rewards points for all other spend using the HSBC Platinum Credit Card, which exclude some types of expenditure such as petrol and government transactions.

 As mentioned above, the changes to the HSBC Platinum Credit Card will only take place from 15 July onwards for all new and existing cardholders.